top of page

 Evanston Safety Town was founded in 1977 as a Standing Committee of the District 65 Evanston/Skokie Council of PTAs with representatives from the 13 elementary and middle schools.

-4 to 8 year olds benefit the most from the program which consists of 20 hours of classroom and playground activity, separated into 10 two-hour modules over the 2 weeks.
+4 to 7 year olds (and this year, and 8 year olds who weren't able to attend before because of the pandemic) will benefit the most from the program which consists of 20 hours of classroom and playground activity, separated into 10 two-hour modules over the 2 weeks.
+Campers must be 4 by June 1.

 Camp follows the District 65 summer school schedule.
 Choose between morning sessions (9:30-11:30 am) and afternoon sessions (1-3 pm).
 No food or drink is allowed.
 There are drinking fountains and bathrooms in the rooms.

-About halfway through each day, the campers are divided into two groups so that a group goes outside to the “town” to practice the safety rules.
+About halfway through each day, the campers are divided into two groups.
+One group goes outside to the “town” to practice that day's safety rules.
 Then the groups switch so that the inside group goes out and the outside group comes in to work on projects that relate to the day's topic.

-The sequence of topics varies with the availability of Police and Fire Department representatives.
+The sequence of topics varies with the availability of Police, Fire Department representatives and the owner/trainer of a therapy/service dog.

 There is a Bike Safety Day each session where a representative of a local bike store visits to talk.
 The importance of helmets and the correct way to wear them is emphasized.